 - working scientists and engineers interested in the social aspects of their fields

 - members of the public who have an interest in the way that science and technology affect their lives

-Annual membership rates are $45 for professionals and $22 for students and for scholars from Central/Eastern Europe and developing countries.
-The low cost of membership allows students and scholars from developing countries to receive all the benefits of a professional association at reduced rates.
+Annual membership rates are $50 for professionals, $25 for reduced rate members, and $100 for sustaining members.
+The low cost of reduced rate membership allows students, retirees, and scholars from non-OECD to receive all the benefits of a professional association at reduced rates.
 All additional revenue generated from sustaining members contributes to a fund in support of subsidies for meeting participation by students and other low-income scholars.

 Our journal is mailed first class, at no extra charge, to all members worldwide.
 Members also receive Technoscience Updates, a monthly email publication summarizing events in the field.
 Read more about membership in 4S.